utdata/icj-class/bootstrap/bootstrap-class-02.md

 </ul>
 ```

-The result in your browser should look like this:
+The result in your browser should look something like this:

 ![bs-vertnav](../images/bs-vertnav.png)